 It is six-thirty at night.
 The sun is just coming out.
 The final week in Duernberg.
 We are both sitting in the lobby with our laptops.
 We just had dinner.
 Before dinner, we were both in the pool.
 I took a foam noodle and Josef took a pair of foam barbells.
 I walked up and down the pool and kicked my legs while resting on the noodle.
 I imagined doing this in the Vienna pools, trying each one till I find the one I like best.
 Maybe there are even some classes for pensioners in some of them?
 I only need one!

-I had endurance training in the morning and heath gymnastics in the afternoon.
+I had endurance training in the morning and health gymnastics in the afternoon.

 The country-side is very beautiful here.
 Even with the heavy rain, the mists over the hills, the saturated green grass.
 I’ve come to the conclusion that it must be the altitude that is making me tired.
 Maybe also my low blood iron levels.